 Check in on yourself every day

 If depression or anxiety is affecting you, remember that you are not alone and that we are here for you.
-If you are feeling hopeless or helpless, talk to your obstetrician or consider getting help by virtually visiting with a mental health provider.
+If you are feeling hopeless or helpless, talk to your obstetrician or consider getting help by a mental health professional.